 Lesson plans will be enhanced by hosting a special program or field trip for your students to enjoy the variety of activities.
 Supplies and capacity differ slightly at each centre.

-A minimum ratio of adult supervisors to students is recommended as follows:
+Recommended minimum ratio of adult supervisors to students:

-If you are planning a full day of activities, a lunch space may be provided if available.
-Lunch and refreshments are not available on location but participants may bring their own.
+For those planning a full day of activities, space may be provided for lunch (if available).
+Refreshments are not available on site but participants may bring their own.

 Please note: These are nut-free programs.